 On April 3, 1984, President Wallace B. Smith presented an inspired document to the World Conference.
 The ninth paragraph provided for the ordination of women.
 That document is Doctrine and Covenants 156.

 Now ordained women fully and effectively participate in every congregational leadership role.
-Women also serve in the highest levels of church hierarchy, including women of color.
+Women, including women of color, also serve in the highest levels of church hierarchy.

 It was a long journey that in many ways is still unfolding.
 And while the way has not been easy, a beautiful butterfly is emerging from its chrysalis.
-You can hear more about that journey in a two-part interview with Becky Savage, the first women in Community of Christ's First Presidency.
+You can hear more about that journey in a two-part interview with Becky Savage, the first woman to serve in Community of Christ's First Presidency.
 Part 1.
 Part 2.

 Community of Christ understands the journey of women.

 This page is dedicated to the needs and journeys of women just like you.
 Women helping women find our way as we navigate the path of faith, healing, wholeness, life, love, and peace...together.,

 American women in the early nineteenth century lived lives very similar to the generations of women who lived before.
 They held second-class status.
 They could not vote, own property or enter into legal contracts as equals with men.
 Women bore the children and tended them while laboring in the home, field, and farm.
 Exceptions to the cultural norm were few and far between.
 In the founding days of the Restoration the fabric of women’s daily lives continued as before, largely unaffected.